 There is a scene in the closing credits: the complete scene of One Two dancing with Handsome Bob at the gay bar.
 See more »

-Licensed courtesy of Albert Music See more »
+Licensed courtesy of Ace Records LTD. See more »

 Was this review helpful to you?